tree-sitter/tree-sitter/docs/section-4-syntax-highlighting.md

 * `path` (optional) - A relative path from the directory containing `package.json` to another directory containing the `src/` folder, which contains the actual generated parser.
 The default value is `"."` (so that `src/` is in the same folder as `package.json`), and this very rarely needs to be overridden.

+* `external-files` (optional) - A list of relative paths from the root dir of a parser to files that should be checked for modifications during recompilation.
+This is useful during development to have changes to other files besides scanner.c be picked up by the cli.

 ### Language Detection

 These keys help to decide whether the language applies to a given file: